Google Dashboard: Privacy and convenience

-The main purpose of Google Dashboard was that people would have a central location to see what data has been collected about them.
+The main purpose of Google Dashboard is to provide a central place for people to see what data has been collected about them.
 Google Dashboard also provides users with a way to manage their account for each service they use.
 Links are located next to each service, meaning that if a user wanted to manage their Gmail account, a direct link to their account management page will be located in their Google Dashboard.
 Using that link will enable users to manage their privacy settings or sharing options on the video site.
 Google Dashboard enables users to gain access to the company's most often used services, such as Google+, Google search, Google Maps, YouTube and many more.
 These items are all supported by Dashboard and as the user scroll through them, Dashboard displays all the account settings for each service and any recent activity.
 For example, Dashboard will show appointments on the Google Calendar, messages in the Gmail inbox, recently shared or viewed documents from Google Docs, and status in Google Chat, among other updates.

 If a user is uncomfortable with the presence of their Google web history, they can remove specific items or clear the entire history using their Google Dashboard.
 Every service listed in a user's Dashboard also includes a link to that service's privacy policies.